ThomasKaiser/sbc-bench/README.md

 This is the most demanding benchmark of the five and pretty efficient to check for appropriate heat dissipation and even instabilities under load.
 It makes heavy use of [SIMD optimizations](https://en.wikipedia.org/wiki/SIMD) (NEON on ARM and SSE on x86) therefore generating more heat than unoptimized 'standard' code.

-Heavy SIMD optimizations aren't really common and therefore this test is optional.
-Unless you execute `sbc-bench -c` it will be skipped since results can be misleading.
+Heavy SIMD optimizations aren't really common, the generated scores depend a lot on compiler version and therefore this test is optional.
+Unless you execute `sbc-bench -c` or with `MODE=extensive` it will be skipped since results can be misleading.
 So consider this being a load generator to check whether your board will start to throttle or becomes unstable but take the benchmark numbers with a grain of salt unless you're a programmer and know what [NEON](https://en.wikipedia.org/wiki/ARM_architecture#Advanced_SIMD_(NEON)) or [SSE](https://en.wikipedia.org/wiki/Streaming_SIMD_Extensions) really are and whether your application can make use of.

-A typical result (Rock64 with Armbian/Stretch) will look like this:
+A typical result (Rock 5B with Ubuntu Focal) will look like this:

-    Cpuminer total scores (5 minutes execution): 3.87,3.86,3.85,3.84,3.83,3.82,3.81,3.80 kH/s
+    Cpuminer total scores (5 minutes execution): 25.32,25.31,25.30,25.29,25.28,25.12 kH/s

 *(result variation in this case is ok since all results are more or less the same.
 If the board would've started throttling or heavy background activitiy would've happened the later numbers would be much lower than the first ones)*